sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 #### :mortar_board: Problem Solving

 **Today's Progress:** Got some courage back to continue with Pset5, I finally figured out what my "problem" was with the `load()` function, the problem is that I thought the dictionary I was using had all the words in my text and it actually only had 2 of them, which was what I was getting when running the code.
 So it was correct!
 I'm not working on the `check()` function.

+### Day 50: October 12, 2018
+#### :mortar_board: Problem Solving

+**Today's Progress:** Already halfway!!
+So, looks like my `check()` implementation works!
+But after writing code for `unload()` and running valgrind there appears to be a problem when running it with the large (full) dictionary.
+Looks like I'm trying to use 8 bytes of memory (I think it's a pointer) that I shouldn't be.
+But I don't understand why!
+So after getting stuck again, Free Code Camp is my friend (finishing up the section for object oriented js).